KruegerDesigns/learning_cms/README.md

 ### How do I get set up? ###

-* Initiat node package manager and install the dependancies
+* Initiate node package manager and install the dependencies
 * run `gulp watch`
 * Start coding...